brendansparrow/brendansparrow-com/pages/home.md

 ## Services

-Over the last decade, I've worked with over 120 companies—large and small—to plan, design, code, test and maintain their digital products.
+Over the last decade, I've worked with over 120 companies—large and small—to plan, design, code, test and maintain their online presence.
 I thrive at building systems that deliver business value at minimal cost, while keeping a firm hold on the human principles that drive us all to do better.

 </section>